 Born in Bucharest, Alina Cojocaru trained in Kiev for seven years before joining the Royal Ballet School in 1997.
 Upon completion of her training, six month later, she returned to Kiev, to join the company as a principal dancer.
 A year later she joined the Royal Ballet Company (1999) and at the end of the season, she was promoted to soloist.
 On April 17th, 2001 Sir Anthony Dowell promoted Alina to the rank of principal dancer after her performance of "Giselle".
 While a member of the Royal Ballet she continues to perform as a guest artist with companies worldwide.
 Alina has organized gala's in Romania and in London (Hospice of Hope) over the last few years.

-Creations includes: "Musketeer" and "Valse" (Rubina Alla Davidovna), Swanilda in "Coppelia" (Anatolyi Shekera), "Ad infinitium" (Vanessa Fenton), "There where she loves" (Christopher Wheeldon), "This House will Burn" (Ashley Page), "Les Saisons"(David Bintley), "Two Footnotes", "Bird as a Prophet", "Rushes" (Kim Brandstrup), "Engram and Chroma" (Wayne McGregor), and "Les Lutins" (Johan Kobborg).
+Creations includes: "Musketeer" and "Valse" (Rubina Alla Davidovna), Swanilda in "Coppelia" (Anatolyi Shekera), "Ad infinitium" (Vanessa Fenton), "There where she loves" (Christopher Wheeldon), "This House will Burn" (Ashley Page), "Les Saisons"(David Bintley), "Two Footnotes", "Bird as a Prophet", "Rushes" (Kim Brandstrup), "Engram and Chroma" (Wayne McGregor), "Les Lutins" (Johan Kobborg), "24 Préludes" (Alexei Ratmansky), and Julie in "Liliom" (John Neumeier)

 As a Guest Artist: She has appeared with the Kirov Ballet, Paris Opera, Bolshoi Ballet, American Ballet Theater, Royal Danish Ballet, Hungarian National Ballet, Viena State Opera, Zurich Ballet, National Ballet of Portugal, La Scala, Nacional Ballet Of Cuba, Teatro Colon, National Ballet of Romania, South African Ballet Theater, Zagreb Ballet.
 Galas with The Hamburg Ballet, La Scala Ballet, National Ballet Of China, Ballet Basel, Munich Ballet, Dortmund Ballet, National Ballet of Finland, Morphoses Company, The 10th and 11th World Ballet Festival (Tokyo) as well as galas in South Korea, Portugal, Italy, Sweden, USA and Denmark.